OCEANS APART: Rod Stewart & ATLANTIC CROSSING…………

 With Wood having spent the summer of 1975 ‘guesting’ for the Rolling Stones on US tour dates (taking the place of Mick Taylor who had departed the previous year) and Stewart with another big-selling solo album on his hands, the Faces made it through the tour, but not to the end of the year – Rod putting an end to months of speculation about their future by formally leaving the band in mid-December, the Faces seemingly falling apart due to nobody having the necessary will-power to pull them together.

-Stewart blamed Wood alleging the guitarist was hankering after a permanent role within the Stones, while the rest blamed Rod citing his tax-exile status, but the recriminations did not appear to last very long as those involved all moved on with their careers.
+Stewart blamed Wood alleging the guitarist was hankering after a permanent role within the Stones, while the rest blamed Rod citing his tax-exile status, the recriminations not appearing to last very long as those involved all moved on with their careers.

 Even ‘Atlantic Crossing.’